 The goal is to bring smiles to their faces and create positive memories.
 They fly kites, dye t-shirts, build birdhouses, create art projects, play games, get dressed up, catch grasshoppers, hit golf balls, shoot basketballs and many other activities.
 They even get to swim twice a day, go on hikes, participate in organized sports, and go fishing.
 They just get to spend time having fun.

 Everyone's Birthday Party

 Each night includes special entertainment with vocalists, camp fires, magicians and game night.
 Knowing that some of these children never get a birthday party, or even know when their birthday is, we hold an "Everyone's Birthday" celebration that includes cake, ice cream, party favors and a box full of gifts for each child.
 This is one of their favorite activities of the week.
 Each day ends with then getting to sleep in their own bed which is a luxury for some of them.

-When campers arrive, they receive a memory bag containing a water bottle, activity book, t-shirts, a bible, and a CD player with a music CD.
+When campers arrive, they receive a memory bag containing a water bottle, activity book, t-shirt, bible, and MP3 player.
 At the end of the week each camper receives a photo album with photos of themselves from their week at camp.